First Volunteering Strategy

-- reduced cost of Police Checks for 4,000 volunteers in aged care
+- reduced cost of police checks for 4,000 volunteers in aged care

-- the establishment of the Premier's Volunteer Recognition Program
+- established the Premier's Volunteer Recognition Program

-- student volunteers mobilised in an unprecedented state-wide campaign: Shape Your Future NSW
+- mobilised student volunteers in an unprecedented state-wide campaign: Shape Your Future NSW

 Read the NSW Volunteering Strategy (pdf, 757 KB)

 Read the NSW Volunteering Strategy Summary (pdf, 2339 KB)